PAIR-code/wordcraft/README.md

 # 🤖 App

-Wordcraft can be customized by adding additional models or adding operations/controls.
+DeepBrainz Copilot can be customized by adding additional models or adding operations/controls.
 The basic architecture allows for a great deal of flexibility in the